-You are an intern – What does that mean?
+You have an MFT Associate License – What does that mean?

 What do you mean by supervision?
 Are there two therapists in the room?

 No, typically only one therapist is in the room.
-However, the therapist intern has weekly consultation with a supervisor to discuss their cases.
+However, the therapist associate has weekly consultation with a supervisor to discuss their cases.